compmem/smile/docs/grating.rst

 The other variable, 'circular', when set to envelope, makes a circular mask overlay with no fading/blending to the background.
 The characteristics of the mask can be changed with the std_dev variable.
-This numeric value, when increased, causes the mask to increase in size, making the background grating texture appear larger on screen.
-Conversely, when the std_dev variable is set to smaller numeric values, the grating will appear smaller on screen.
-The default value for the std_dev variable is set at 20.
+This numeric value, when increased, causes the Gaussian/Linear/Circular mask becomes larger, causing more of the masked grating to be revealed due to the increase in transparency.
+Conversely, when the std_dev variable is set to smaller numeric values, the Gaussian/Linear/Circular mask becomes smaller, causing more of the masked grating to be revealed due to the decrease in transparency.
+The default value for the std_dev variable is half of the width of the passed width value multiplied by 0.1.
+This value was chosen as default because the mask is created in the bottom left fourth quadrant then mirrored repeated three times to the top left, top right, and bottom right, creating an entire mask.
+Being so, the width value is divided by 2 to give the radius.
+The 0.1 multiplied value was used because it yields an complete opacity at borders of the Gabor filter and the background, creating an ideal blending to the background.

 The *Grating* widget also uses special openGL functionality.
 The last two functions of the class control how the alpha values of the mask interact with the program.